sbazaz/uldaq/README.md

 ## Universal Library for Linux
-A library which allows applications to interface with Measurement Computing DAQ devices on Linux and Mac OS X
+UL for Linux is a library used to access and control supported Measurement Computing DAQ devices over the Linux platform.
+The UL for Linux binary name is libuldaq.

 ### Prerequisites:
 ---------------